 During this engagement, the 47th Pennsylvania also recaptured a Massachusetts artillery battery that had been lost during the earlier Confederate assault.
 While he was mounting the 47th Pennsylvania’s colors on one of the recaptured Massachusetts caissons, Color-Sergeant Benjamin Walls was shot in the left shoulder.
 As Walls fell, Sergeant William Pyers saved the American flag.
 Both men survived their wounds and continued to fight on – Walls until he was Honorably Discharged upon expiration of his term of service on 18 September 1864.

 Others from the 47th were also killed or wounded, including Private John C. Sterner (killed at Pleasant Hill), and Privates Cornelius Kramer, George Miller, and Thomas Nipple (wounded).
-In addition, the regiment nearly lost its second in command, Lieutenant Colonel G. W. Alexander.
+In addition, the regiment nearly lost its second in command, Lieutenant Colonel G. W. Alexander, who was severely wounded in both legs.
 Privates Conrad Holman, Edward Matthews, Samuel Miller, and John W. McNew were captured by Rebel forces, marched roughly 125 miles to Camp Ford near Tyler, Texas, and held there as prisoners of war by the Confederate Army until released during prisoner exchanges in later months.
 At least two members of the 47th died while in captivity while still others remain missing to this day.

 On 23 April, the 47th made the Cane River Crossing via Monett’s Ferry and, from 30 April to 10 May, began construction of a timber dam across the Red River to enable Union gunboats to travel more easily.